Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

       cd \edx_aspen

- 4. Download the Aspen.1 fullstack Vagrant script file, using the cURL programs, by copy and pasting this line into the command prompt window, and pressing RETURN: curl -L https://raw.githubusercontent.com/edx/configuration/master/vagrant/release/fullstack/Vagrantfile > Vagrantfile
+ 4. Download the Vagrant script file, using the cURL programs, by copy and pasting this line into the command prompt window, and pressing RETURN: curl -L https://raw.githubusercontent.com/edx/configuration/master/vagrant/release/fullstack/Vagrantfile > Vagrantfile

+   Note: The Vagrantfile you will download defaults to installing the kifli version of edX, not the aspen.1 version.

+   To install the aspen.1 version, we have to either modify the Vagrantfile, use one already modified, or set an environment variable.

+   I will test the environment variable shortly, to confirm that and how it works for Windows 7 Enterprise.

+   I modified a Vagrantfile to install aspen.1.
+You can find it  in the _static folder of this repo.
+You could use that one.

  5. Install the Vagrant hostsupdater plugin: